hostmobility/documentation/docs/system/power_management.md

     - The default operating state where we have full functionality.
 - Sleep/Suspend
     - Main processor is suspended to RAM.
-This is a power-saving mode where as much as possible is powered down to minimize the power consumption and fast resume time (around 1 second) to running state.
+This is a power-saving mode where as much as possible is powered down to minimize the power consumption while maintaining a fast resume time (around 1 s) to running state.
-- Deep Sleep
+- Deep sleep
     - The main processor is powered off and only the coprocessor is running in low-power mode.
 - Shutdown/Cut-off
     - The machine has almost no power consumption as the main regulator is turned off.
 See [start signal](interfaces/start_signal.md)